Where can I get more information about Geminus Head Start?

 When you applied for the program, you gave staff information about your family size, your income, your child’s age and other things.
 Staff then listed each piece of information on a selection sheet.
 The selection sheet gives each piece of information a number value.
-Those numbers are the points that make up the Enrollment Selection Criteria Point System.
+Those numbers are the points that make up the enrollment selection criteria point system.
 Individual points were assigned to each source of information provided by the family and then calculated for a grand total.
 The enrollment application with the highest number of calculated points are then selected for enrollment in the program.
 Once the classrooms are filled, the remaining children are then placed on a waiting list.
 When an opening for a new child occurs in the classroom, staff refers to the waiting list and the child with the highest points on the waiting list is enrolled in the classroom.

 Supervisory staff reserves the right to stop children from participating in outdoor activities based on individual circumstances for the purpose of providing a safe environment for all children.

-Children with special needs will be included in outdoor activities based on information obtained in the child’s health records and their Individualized Education Plan.
+Children with special needs will be included in outdoor activities based on information obtained in the child’s health records and their individualized education plan.

 Yes, field trips are an important part of the Head Start program.
 Field trips are tied to the classroom curriculum.
-For example, if the topic of study is community SPECIALISTS, a trip to the fire station to learn about firefighters may be suggested.
+For example, if the topic of study is community specialist, a trip to the fire station to learn about firefighters may be suggested.
 Parents will work with teaching staff to provide suggestions for classroom field trips keeping in mind Head Start guidelines regarding the cost of the field trip, the distance of the field trip location from the Head Start classroom and the time the children will spend at the location.
 Parents will provide approval for field trips.
-A Permission Slip signed by the child’s parent(s) is required for a child to go on a field trip.
-In addition unless an emergency situation exists, such as the need for medical treatment or the inability of a designated adult to receive the child at the end of the day, children will return to their Head Start site after a field trip.
+A permission slip signed by the child’s parent(s) is required for a child to go on a field trip.
+Additionally, unless an emergency situation exists, such as the need for medical treatment or the inability of a designated adult to receive the child at the end of the day, children will return to their Head Start site after a field trip.
 From the site, they will return home.

 The following are additional suggestions to help you and your child with the transition into the program:

-Plan to attend Orientation and Phase-in to help both you and your child feel more comfortable with the classroom and staff.
+Plan to attend orientation and phase-in to help both you and your child feel more comfortable with the classroom and staff.

 Make sure your child knows who will pick him/her up (at school or off of the bus).

-Tape record yourself reading one of your child’s favorite stories and give the tape to your child’s teacher.
+Tape-record yourself reading one of your child’s favorite stories and give the tape to your child’s teacher.
 Your child can then listen to your voice reading a familiar story, which can help your child feel more comfortable.